open-austin/open-austin.github.io/_posts/2016-03-29-open-gov-civic-tech-bodycam-recap.md

 A key point of Kathy's presentation was that simply having body cams on police officers does not automatically equal transparency.
 The current state law that provides funding and the legal framework for body cams incentivizes law enforcement agencies to adopt body cameras, but to not make the data public.

 An innovative idea is to create an opt-in option for citizens that become the subject of police body cam recordings.
-This would also the public to access those recordings with the consent of the recorded subject who has either had a really poor experience with the police, a really good interaction, or something in between.
+This would allow the public to access those recordings with the consent of the recorded subject who has either had a really poor experience with the police, a really good interaction, or something in between.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Open Austin members discuss what they would want in police body cam policy. <a href="https://twitter.com/hashtag/ATX?src=hash">#ATX</a> <a href="https://twitter.com/hashtag/OpenGov?src=hash">#OpenGov</a> <a href="https://t.co/1A9Hrf7ggW">pic.twitter.com/1A9Hrf7ggW</a></p>&mdash; Open Austin (@openaustin) <a href="https://twitter.com/openaustin/status/712082658218520576">March 22, 2016</a></blockquote>